garrett928/Personal-Site/content/about/index.md

 <summary>Expand to learn more!</summary>

 &bull; Worked on a newly formed team of 10 to test bringing new software technologies to market
-&bull; Integrated existing, internal c++ framework into large python codebase via REST interface
+&bull; Integrated existing, internal C++ framework into large python codebase via REST interface
 &bull; Assembled a 4.5 meter parabolic antenna for 40Ghz in the Ka band

 </details>